 Hearing.
-Students alleged to have committed an expellable offense will receive a hearing before the the campus principal or board's designee within a reasonable time following the alleged misconduct.
+Students alleged to have committed an expellable offense will receive a hearing before the Campus principal or other Board designee within a reasonable time following the alleged misconduct.
 The student's parent/guardian will be informed of the basis for the proposed expulsion and will be invited in writing to attend the hearing.
 After making an effort to inform the student and parent/guardian of the hearing, the District may hold the hearing regardless of whether the student or the student's parent/guardian attends.
 At the hearing, the student is entitled to: